kowo0403hk/rebuilt-Interview-Scheduler/src/components/COMPONENTS.md

 ### DayListItem

-- State: Has its own state of where the day is full or not.
+- State: Has its own state of day.
 - Props: name(string), spots(number), selected(boolean), setDay(function)
 - Used by: DayListItem

 ### InterviewerList

 - State:
-- Props:
+- Props: interviewers(array), setInterviewer(function), interviewer(number--id)
-- Used by:
+- Used by: itself to render InterviewerListItem

 ### InterviewerListItem

-- State:
+- State: Has its own state of which interviewer is chosen
-- Props:
+- Props: id(number), name(string), avatar(url), selected (boolean), setInterviewer(function, receive id as arg and sets the selecte interviewer)
-- Used by:
+- Used by: itself

 ### Appointment